prodverbs/prodverbs/prodverbs.md

-# Production Proverbs
+# Prodverbs: Production Proverbs

-A collection of [proverbs](https://www.google.com/search?q=define%3Aproverb) and other observations about production distributed systems.
+A collection of observations about production distributed systems.

 - [Hyrum's Law](hyrums_law.md)
 - [Hope is not a strategy](hope_is_not_a_strategy.md)